Spay & Neuter Clinic

 The spay/neuter clinic at CAT is open for appointments from January to May and from August to December.
 Appointment availability is extremely limited in June and July.

-Use the button below to check availability and schedule your appointment.
+Use the button below to check availability and request an appointment.

 SPay & neuter faqs